ElsaiedSamaka/Eden-tech/README.md

 osearch results should show the movie poster as thumbnail.
 Users should be able to view the details for one of the movies from the search results.

+### Technical Details
+Check the wireframe at the bottom of the document Use https://www.omdbapi.com/ as your backend. oRegister for free api key through https://www.omdbapi.com/apikey.aspx You will receive email with API_KEY to use with your requests oTo search for movies by title, use https://www.omdbapi.com/?s=<SEARCH_KEYWORD>&apikey=<API_KEY>
+oTo view a movie details, use https://www.omdbapi.com/?i=<IMDB_ID>&apikey=<API_KEY>
+IMDB_ID is returned in the search API response for each movie.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.